This Is Not That: Spiritual Growth

 In other words, the badges we wear and the spiritual disciplines we ascribe to—none of them move the needle.
 Because the life of faith doesn’t happen with our effort; it happens through God’s affection.

 The Galatians had fallen for the same trap we have.
 They began in grace but tried to finish by effort.
 So Paul asks, “After beginning with the Spirit, are you now trying to attain your goal by human effort?”
-(Galatians 3:3)
+(Gal 3:3)

 It’s as if he’s saying: